Bellfalasch/frontend-forum/slides.md

 # Discipline Leader Front-end

 * I don't belong to any specific team
-* I'm passionate on sharing, and helping
+* I'm passionate about sharing, and helping
 * I love collabs; cross-team, cross-discipline, cross-country
 * Reusability, efficiency, smoothness, accessability, is important for me
 * My time is dedicated to our employees and our community